fineract-academy/webpagev2/docs/howto/how-to-build-fineract-with-intellij-idea.md

 ---
 layout: default
 permalink: /how-to-build-fineract-with-intellij-idea.html
-title: Building Apache Fineract® with IntelliJ IDEA
+title: How to build Apache Fineract® with IntelliJ IDEA
 parent: How To
 nav_order: 2
 ---